Amazon Relational Database Services (RDS) is a managed database service that runs on database engines that you are probably already familiar with:

 Encrypted toggle on the database credentials page to

 Yes.
-This will display an additional form for setting up the encryption:
+This displays an extra form for setting up the encryption: